silverfin/silverfin-vscode/README.md

 Some drops contain _identical_ sub-drops e.g. first exists for _both_ the accounts and the people drop.
 In such cases, you will be provided multiple snippets to choose from, so please pick the one with the relevant description.

+#### Ctrl + Space
+If you position your cursor at the end of a drop e.g. [period.accounts] and press Ctrl + Space, you will also be provided a list of the available snippets, which you can select to access the list of sub-drops

 <br>

 | SHORTCUT                  | DESCRIPTION |